 The Government Art Collection (GAC) must be one of the most well travelled art collections in existence.
 Works from its holdings are on display in nearly every capital city in the world and are constantly on the move.
-To take just one example, in the 35 years since Vanessa Bell's Byzantine Lady was acquired by the GAC, she has been dispatched to ambassadors' residences in Berlin, Bonn and Beijing.
+To take just one example, since Vanessa Bell's Byzantine Lady was acquired by the GAC in 1977, she has been dispatched to ambassadors' residences in Berlin, Bonn and Beijing.

 The GAC's origins date back to 1898, when the Treasury gave the Office of Works responsibility for works of art already on the Government estate and authorised the purchase of works at low prices for certain Government buildings and offices within the UK.
-Since then, the GAC has grown to over 13,500 works – of which 2,500 are executed in oil – which are displayed in Government buildings in the UK and throughout the globe.
+Since then, the GAC has grown to over 14,000 works – of which around 2,500 are executed in oil (and around 3,000 are on Art UK) – which are displayed in Government buildings in the UK and throughout the globe.

 Commendably for such a large collection, a significant proportion of the GAC's holdings is on display – about three quarters at any one time – with the majority hung in the public areas of Government buildings in the UK and abroad.
 There they can be appreciated by the many visitors and staff alike.

 Adam Jackman, Freelance Editorial Consultant